philzook58/philzook58.github.io/_posts/2024-11-04-canon_search.md

 We can embed graph canonization into this problem by making a two index "tensor" called edge.
 The expression then becomes the same thing as our graph edge set.
 You may want to pet in both permutations of the edge tensor.
 `[("edge", i, j), ("edge", j, i), ("edge", k, l), ("edge", l, k)]` is the same as the graph `[(i,j), (j,i), (k,l), (l,k)]`.

-We can embed this problem into labelled/colored graph canonization.
+We can embed this problem into labelled/colored graph canonization. `F_{i,i}F_{i,j}` can be embedded as the vertex labelled graph.

-You can also embed colored graph canonization into uncolored by replacing the colors with edges to unique little graph clusters.
-That borders of ridiculous though.

 ![](/assets/tensor_graph.png)

+We use numbered child vertices to distinguish with port of F things go into. `V` nodes have no intrinsic name but express equality constraint between variables names.

 # Bits and Bobbles